Sabibilina/benchmark-application/TECH-STACK.md

 - Use a single named Docker network shared by all application services and infrastructure services.
 - Keep CPU and memory limits configurable per service in `docker-compose.yml` for benchmark experiments.

+## 3. Messaging Infrastructure per Service

+### Messaging choice: Apache Kafka

+- **Apache Kafka** should be the shared event backbone for internal asynchronous communication.
+- Kafka is required because the system emits and consumes internal playback and application events across multiple services.
+- Kafka is a strong choice for benchmark systems because it is widely adopted, durable, scalable, and easy to observe under load.

+### 3.1.
+Streaming Service
+**Messaging choice: Kafka producer**
+- Publish `play.started`, `play.ended`, and `play.skipped` events to Kafka.
+- Kafka is the right fit because these events are consumed asynchronously by Analytics, Recommendation, and Notification-related flows.

+### 3.2.
+Playlist Service
+**Messaging choice: Kafka producer if playlist update events are used**
+- Publish playlist update events when playlist mutations occur, when this event source is used for notifications.

+### 3.3.
+Analytics Service
+**Messaging choice: Kafka consumer**
+- Consume playback events from Kafka and persist them into analytics tables.
+- This keeps the write path decoupled from the Streaming Service and models a realistic event-driven architecture.

+### 3.4.
+Recommendation Service
+**Messaging choice: Kafka consumer**
+- Consume playback events from Kafka to update recommendation inputs asynchronously.
+- This allows recommendation logic to evolve without coupling it directly to streaming request latency.

+### 3.5.
+Notification Service
+**Messaging choice: Kafka consumer**
+- Consume playlist update events and, if implemented, other internal application events such as new-release notifications.
+- Persist the resulting notification documents for frontend retrieval.

 ## 4. Database and Persistence per Service